 Successful match.
 (Y Flag) If the match confirms the student’s immigration status as an eligible one, he/she can receive aid if the other eligibility criteria are also met.
 Comment code 143 will appear on the SAR and ISIR, and the successful match results are documentation of the student’s eligibility.
 Of course, if you have other information about his status that seems to contradict the successful match result, you must resolve the conflict before paying the student (see “Conflicting Information” in Chapter 1) by going through the third step verification process.

 Record was not sent to DHS due to data entry errors.
 (Blank flag) The match won’t be attempted if the student left the citizenship question blank (code 068), if the student said they were an eligible noncitizen but provided either no ARN or an illegible or invalid one (code 142), or if they changed their response to the citizenship question or changed his/her ARN after previous verification by the DHS (code 141).
 Instead, the student will receive a C code and a comment explaining the problem and directing them to provide the school with his/her most recent immigration documentation to support their eligibility.
 Compare the student’s immigration document with the SAR/ISIR to determine the appropriate resolution action.
 If you or the student corrects the ARN and resubmits it so that the match can be conducted, and his/her eligibility is confirmed as an eligible noncitizen, the C code will not appear on the new ISIR.
 To match the corrected ISIR with DHS, click “yes” on the drop-down box in the “Resend Record to Matches” field before submitting the correction.
-If the student’s eligibility is not confirmed, (match flag = N), check their DHS secondary Match Flag to determine how to proceed.
+If the student’s eligibility is not confirmed, (match flag = N), check their DHS secondary Confirmation Flag to determine how to proceed.

 Student’s noncitizen status has not yet been confirmed.
 (N Flag and C code) DHS will continue to check its records in a process called automated secondary confirmation.
 The SAR and ISIR will have comment code 144 and a DHS match flag of “P” (indicating that the procedure is still in process).
 Within three to five business days, the CPS should generate a SAR and ISIR indicating the result in the “DHS Sec.
 Conf.”
 Flag field.
 The “DHS second step verification match flags...” subsection below explains each flag, its translation and how to proceed.

-A correction to the student’s ARN made while the DHS is conducting the automated secondary confirmation may start the process over, i.e., the correction may be sent through primary confirmation.
+A correction to the student’s name, date of birth, or ARN made while the DHS is conducting the automated secondary confirmation may start the process over, i.e., the correction may be sent through primary confirmation.
 Though unlikely, if the new primary confirmation match yields a “Y,” the transaction can be used to award aid.
 The new transaction may have a new DHS verification number assigned.
 A correction made to a transaction that contains secondary confirmation results of “Y” or “C” (or a transaction with a primary confirmation result of “Y”) will not be sent through the DHS match again.
 Otherwise the record will be re-sent for matching.

 DHS second step verification match flags and comment codes